improbable-eng/perforce-buildkite-plugin/README.md

 ### Schedule

-Schedule builds with a cron in buildkite - this requires no additional setup, but provides the worst reponse time as changes are made
+Schedule builds with a cron in buildkite - this requires no additional setup, but provides the worst response time as changes are made

 ### Polling